michaelobed/rgb-switcher/README.md

 ### RGB LEDs

 I also wanted the consoles to look nice on shelves or some sort of storage system we haven't decided on yet, so why not have the select lines also illuminate strips of 12V RGB LEDs? 🤣
 I added some [IRF540](https://www.vishay.com/docs/91021/irf540.pdf) power MOSFETs to help with this.
-MOSFETs because efficient, power because those the current through the LEDs does add up!
+MOSFETs because efficient, power because current through the LEDs does add up!
 The LED outputs are selected using a [74HC238](https://www.ti.com/product/CD74HC238) non-inverting line decoder.

 They also fade in/out when changing inputs.
 Yey! ^-^